-- Each classroom has an interactive whiteboard which children and staff use on a daily basis. - Mac suite with access to appropriate programs. - Non-functioning pieces of technology which children use for role play. - Each classroom has a digital camera for children and for staff. - Access to torches, programmable toys and walkie-talkies. - A set of six 'Kids Kindle Fire' tablets between the two Reception classes. - A set of laptops which are available be used in Reception.
+- The classroom has an interactive whiteboard which children and staff use on a daily basis. - A computing suite with access to appropriate programs. - Non-functioning pieces of technology which children use for role play. - Each classroom has a digital camera for children and for staff. - Access to torches, programmable toys and walkie-talkies. - A set of laptops which are available be used in Reception for designated Computing lessons.